Nicholas-Fisher/cm-assignment/README.md

     terms of cleanliness.
 It might also run slightly faster and makes translation refactoring easier down the line.

+3. The ratings knob in the storybook won't update the component unless you toggle number of ratings to 0 first.
+Not sure why.

 That was fun!
 Thanks for the challenge.

 ## Design